Cork Flooring at Vern Yip’s Apartment in NYC

 - Unlike wood, cork harvesting does not harm or kill the oak tress.
 The bark is stripped after it turns 25 and then every 9 years.
 The result is a forest with 1.8 million acres that helps the environment and fights greenhouse gases.

-Cork seems like the most perfect flooring option out there!
+Cork floors seem like the most perfect flooring option out there!
 I don’t know any product that can beat all of these features.

 Thank you for inviting me to tour your apartment, Vern!
 I enjoyed my visit with you so much.
 Thanks for chatting with me and making me fell so welcome.